Transform an Existing Case Study into a Nursing Prioritization Scenario

 Once all the student groups have voted, there are a few ways to debrief the scenario. πŸ‘©πŸΎβ€πŸ«

-Looking to use these images for your own classroom or as instructions?
+Are you looking to use these images for your own classroom or as instructions?
 You can access the template below.

 More Options Using Popsicle Stick Prioritization